Gluten Free Apple Cake with Buckwheat Flour

 Method

-Peel, core and chop the apples into small pieces about 1 cm / 0.5 inch thick.
+3. Peel, core and chop the apples into small pieces about 0.5 inch / 1 cm thick.

-Pour the mixture into the lined tin and bake in the preheated oven on the middle rack for 55-60 minutes or until browned and a skewer inserted into the middle of the cake comes out clean.
+5. Pour the mixture into the lined tin and bake in the preheated oven on the middle rack for 55 to 60 minutes or until browned and a skewer inserted into the middle of the cake comes out clean.

 Notes

 1. Coconut sugar – You can also use brown sugar or raw sugar if you prefer.
-Coconut sugar is just a less processed option and adds a rich toffee-like flavor.
+I personally enjoy the rich toffee-like flavor of coconut sugar.

-2. Apples – You should end up with about 300g chopped apple pieces after peeling, coring and chopping the whole apples.
+2. Apples – You should end up with about 300 grams of chopped apple pieces after peeling, coring and chopping the whole apples.
 I peel the apples so that the apple pieces meld better with the cake batter.
 However, feel free to leave the skins on if you prefer.

 3. Flour – I recommend weighing your flour in grams on a food scale for best results.
-If you don’t have buckwheat flour and don’t need the cake to be gluten-free, you can use all purpose plain flour instead.
+If you don’t have buckwheat flour and don’t need the cake to be gluten free, you can use all-purpose flour instead.

 Nutrition Facts